-Micah Christian, a native of Randolph, MA, became interested in music at an early age.
+Micah Christian, a native of Randolph, Massachusetts, became interested in music at an early age.
 However, it wasn’t until his senior year of high school, when he earned a solo in the Massachusetts Southeastern District Senior Choir, that he realized his potential as a musician.
 As a freshman at Stonehill College, he decided to follow his passion for music.
 For the next five years, he spent his summers performing with the Cape Cod-based a cappella group, Hyannis Sound, and his love for music deepened.
-During those years, he also fell in love with his best friend from college, Jocelyn Vierra, and they were married in 2010.
-Together they have focused their life on helping to build a better world.
-Micah has volunteered for a year in Honduras, and a month in Calcutta, India with Mother Teresa’s Missionaries of Charity.
-Also, in 2013, after graduating from Boston University with an M.Div., he and his wife volunteered in a rural community in northern Peru for another year.
-On America’s Got Talent, as a member of the Sons of Serendip, Micah hopes to inspire others to use their gifts to spread love and build a better world.
+Alongside Micah's passion for music is his desire to help build a better world.
+He has volunteered for a year in Honduras, and a month in Calcutta, India with Mother Teresa’s Missionaries of Charity.
+Also, in 2013, after graduating from Boston University with a Master of Divinity, he and his wife volunteered in a rural community in northern Peru for another year.
+As a member of Sons of Serendip, Micah hopes to inspire others to use their gifts to spread love and build a better world.

-Kendall Ramseur is a singer-songwriter, composer and cellist from Charlotte, North Carolina.
+Kendall Ramseur is a singer-songwriter, composer, and cellist from Charlotte, North Carolina.
 Kendall’s relationship with music began at age seven when his father purchased an upright piano for the family.
-While excelling in his piano studies, Kendall found his instrument of choice at age ten, “My orchestra teacher laid all the instruments on the floor in the class room and told each student to stand by the instrument of their choice… the cello really sparked something in me”.
+While excelling in his piano studies, Kendall found his instrument of choice at age 10, “My orchestra teacher laid all the instruments on the floor in the classroom and told each student to stand by the instrument of their choice… the cello really sparked something in me”.
 Kendall chose the cello that day, and one of the ways he would express himself chose him.
 He then went on to receive his Bachelors and Masters Degrees from the University of North Carolina School of the Arts and Boston University, in Music Performance with a concentration in cello.
-His hope is that through America’s Got Talent it will allow him and his quartet the opportunity to reach the masses: to inspire through their music, creating an experience one will never forget.
+As a member of Sons of Serendip, his hope is that this quartet will inspire others through their music, creating an experience one will never forget.

 Mason Morton was born in Atlanta, Georgia.
 He lived in a house full of love and encouragement with his mom, an aunt, and his grandparents.
 He always admired his grandparents, and he says he learned his drive, determination, and taste in music from them.
 His love of music was instilled early on, and quickly became a passion for him.
-Mason began to see his own potential with the help of his harp mentors: principal harpist of the Atlanta Ballet, Nella Rigell and former principal harpist of the Boston Symphony Orchestra, Ann Hobson Pilot.
+Mason began to see his own potential with the help of his harp mentors: principal harpist of the Atlanta Ballet, Nella Rigell, and former principal harpist of the Boston Symphony Orchestra, Ann Hobson Pilot.
 It was their combined confidence in Mason that gave him the courage to believe in himself.
-After completing his graduate studies at Boston University, he is thrilled his musical journey has led him to be a member of the Sons of Serendip.
+After completing his graduate studies at Boston University, he is thrilled his musical journey has led him to Sons of Serendip.
 It is here he has gained the brotherhood he has longed for.
-He believes that it’s a fantastic opportunity to be on America's Got Talent!
-And he hopes that his journey on the show would help to inspire others to follow their dreams.
+As a member of Sons of Serendip, he hopes that his journey will help to inspire others to follow their dreams.

-Cordaro Rodriguez was born in Charlotte, NC.
+Cordaro Rodriguez was born in Charlotte, North Carolina.
 He began teaching himself piano at the age of 10 and became well-versed in several other instruments as well as in music production.
-He has produced music for several well-known international artists.
-After graduating from Princeton in 2008 with a Bachelor's degree in Psychology, he spent a year volunteering as an English teacher in Ecuador.
+He has produced music for several well-known international artists such as Verbal, Kylie Minogue, CREAM, and Deaf Tech.
+After graduating from Princeton University in 2008 with a Bachelor's Degree in Psychology, he spent a year volunteering as an English teacher in Ecuador.
 He then attended Boston University School of Law where he received his Juris Doctor degree in 2012.
 At Boston University he serendipitously reconnected with his childhood friend, Kendall Ramseur, and met his future bandmates -- Mason Morton and Micah Christian.
-After passing the bar, he was faced with a very difficult law market.
-After two years of being unable to find permanent full-time legal work, he enthusiastically welcomed the idea of auditioning for America's Got Talent to pursue his love for music.
+As a member of Sons of Serendip, Cordaro is very grateful to have the opportunity to pursue his love for music.